-We have several different options for coaching—including detailed, one-off consultations as well as ongoing coaching relationships.
+We have several different options for coaching—including detailed, one-off consultations and ongoing coaching relationships.

-If you’d like to learn more about our coaching options or if you’d like to speak with one of our nutrition coaches to see if their services are a good fit, please email us at email@example.com.
+If you’d like to learn more about our coaching options or if you’d like to speak one-on-one with a nutrition coach, please email us at firstname.lastname@example.org.

 I have a medical condition.
 Can I still get coaching?

 If you have a medical condition, it’s important that you work with an RD (Registered Dietitian).
-Laura is a Registered Dietitian, so we’d be happy to set up a conversation to see if she’s able to help.
+One of our coaches, Laura, is a Registered Dietitian, so we’d be happy to set up a one-on-one conversation with her to see if she’s able to help.